thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-4-pe.png
         title: 'Select the customer and specify permission - "Read".
 Click "Share".'

+step73_1:
+    0:
+        image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-5-pe.png
+        title: 'Click on the "+" icon in the top right corner of the table.
+Input dashboard name (for example, "Thermostats") and navigate to the "Owner and groups" tab;'
+    1:
+        image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-6-pe.png
+        title: 'Let`s create a separate group for them.
+Input a name (for example, "Thermostats group") for the new group and click "Create a new one!";'
+    2:
+        image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-7-pe.png
+        title: 'Click "Next: Share entity group" button;'
+    3:
+        image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-8-pe.png
+        title: 'Checkbox "Share entity group, then select the customer with whom you want to share the dashboard and specify permission.
+Click "Add";'
+    4:
+        image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-9-pe.png
+        title: 'Click "Add" dashboard;'
+    5:
+        image: /images/helloworld/getting-started-pe/hello-world-71-share-the-dashboard-10-pe.png
+        title: 'The dashboard has been created and is located in the "Thermostats group" group.
+You can navigate to this group by clicking on its name.'

 step74:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-1-pe.png
-        title: 'Go to "Customers" page, then click "Manage customer users" icon;'
+        title: 'Navigate to "Customers" page.
+Find your customer in the list of customers and then click on the "Manage customer users" icon;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-2-pe.png
         title: 'Navigate to the "Group" tab and select "Customer Users" group;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-3-pe.png
-        title: 'Click "plus" icon in the upper right corner to add a new user;'
+        title: 'Click "plus" icon in the top right corner to add a new user;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-user-4-pe.png
         title: 'Specify email, first and last name.
 Click "Add";'